 Set Burwash Landing as default location

-Showers.
-Wind southeast 20 km/h becoming light near midnight.
+Mainly cloudy.
+30 percent chance of showers overnight.
+Wind southeast 20 km/h becoming light in the evening.
 Low 8.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!

 - Extreme unplugging: B.C. families paddle Mackenzie River to get kids away from screens